The following PI & Clinical Negligence guidance note provides comprehensive and up to date legal information covering:

 producers—usually the manufacturer of the product or, in the case of raw materials, the person who mined or abstracted it or a party who has been responsible for a process the product has gone through

-any person who holds themself out to be the producer of the product—those who either put their name on a product or use a trade mark or other distinguishing mark in relation to the product
+any person who holds themself out to be the producer of the product—those who either put their name on a product or use a trade mark or other distinguishing mark in relation to

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.